-The Maker Track: Student choreographers aged 18-24 will unveil their original pieces, developed through seminars and mentorship.
+The Maker Track: Student choreographers aged 18-24 will unveil their original pieces, developed through seminars and direction.
 Guided by professional choreographers, these young creators have worked closely with dancers to explore and innovate within a process-oriented environment.

 Experience the future of dance in an evening that celebrates creativity, mentorship, and collaboration.